 Today, the harbor is lined with brightly colored traditional wooden houses.
 You will also find traditional fishing boats lining the docks.
 Apart from the historic buildings, the culture and language of Volendams are still cherished to this day.

 There is a harbor strip called De Dijk.
 It has many historic houses, waterfront shops, restaurants, and cafes.
 The restaurants serve sumptuous seafood that is worth a try.
-You can also catch a glimpse of residents dressed in the traditional Dutch attires.
+You can also catch a glimpse of residents dressed in traditional Dutch attire.

 Another main attraction is the Volendam Museum.
 Here, you will get a deeper insight into the history of Volendam, through art.
 You will even find pieces by masters like Renoir.